tydaeus/notes/windows/powershell/powershell-getting-started.md

 ### Object Piping
 The powershell pipeline pipes objects, not text.
 This means that not all cmdlets can be linked with a pipeline.
 Read the available help for a given cmdlet to determine what kinds of objects it accepts.

-## Object Formatting
-PowerShell reads the default formatting for displaying objects from `C:\Windows\System32\WindowsPowerShell\v1.0\DotNetTypes.format.ps1xml`.
-This entry may cause some fields not to display by default.
-If no entry is present for a given type, all properties will be output, in a list (if 5+ properties) or a table (if < 5 properties).

-Use the `Format-List`, `Format-Table`, or `Format-Wide` cmdlets to format objects for display.

-### `Format-Wide`
-`Format-Wide` takes a collection of objects and displays a single property (`name` by default) of each.
-Use the `-Property` parameter to specify which property to display.
-Use the `-Column` parameter to specify how many columns to display in (2 by default).

-Useful for a quick overview.

-### `Format-List`
-Displays selected properties of all input objects.
-Use the `-Property` to specify which properties get displayed, using a comma-separated list (`*` for all).

-Useful for a detailed view.

-### `Format-Table`
-Displays objects in table format, with each object on its own row and each property in a column.
-This provides a concise way to view numerous objects, but in many cases some properties will need to be omitted or truncated.

-The `-Autosize` parameter will attempt to make the data fit within the screen width.

-The `-Property` parameter allows customizing what data gets displayed.
-This parameter takes a list of properties; each property can be specified as a string (naming the property to include), or a HashTable used for calculating the displayed property value.
-The HashTable format supports keys:
-* `Name` (aka `Label`) - mandatory `<string>` - this will head the column for the property
-* `Expression` - mandatory `<string>` or `<ScriptBlock>` - the value to display;
-    - if `<string>` identifies the object property to display
-    - if `<script block>`, the block will get run with `$PSItem` provided to process to generate the display value
-* `FormatString` - optional `<string>` - string to use to format the value, run as per the `-f` operator
-* `Width` - optional `<int32>` - must be greater than 0
-* `Alignment` - optional - value can be Left, Center, or Right

 ## Pipeline Processing
 Conventional PowerShell usage often works by piping objects through a series of cmdlets.
 This isn't always the most efficient, but it does allow for easily putting together a series of commands to generate desired output.